reem-shaikh/70DaysOfCode/main/2-01/readme.md

 function inside another function
 >  where if we return the inner function it will prevent its lexical scope from being garbage collected

-Garbage collection: if your not using any var js will throw it to garbage collection
+Garbage collection: if your not using any var, js will throw it to garbage collection
-***closure says The value of lexial scope wont be sent for garbage collection, instead it will be preserved***
+***closure says The value of lexical scope wont be sent for garbage collection, instead it will be preserved***
 ```bash
 <script>
     function a(){